CDCgov/prime-simplereport/README.md

 ## Running outside of docker

-If you wish to run outside of docker-compose (bare metal), you'll need to install all the dependencies locally.
+If you wish to run outside of docker compose (bare metal), you'll need to install all the dependencies locally.
 See more [info here](https://github.com/CDCgov/prime-simplereport/wiki/Running-outside-of-docker).

 ## Roles